 The centerpiece of running in central Munich.
 The grand, 18th century park features nearly 80 km of trails through woods, around a lake, and along the Eisbach and Isar rivers.
 The southern section is more developed, the northern section more natural.

 One of the most popular places to run in Oslo.
 A combination park and historic estate.
-Now houses the Oslo City Museum.
-Also enjoy Vigelandsparken, a sculpture park and museum displaying the works of Gustav Vigeland.
+Enjoy 4--5 km of beautifully landscaped trails around the manor (now Oslo City Museum), and the Gustav Vigeland sculpture park.

 Run the hunting grounds of a former royal palace, which have been converted to over 3 miles of forested paths and gardens.